 - Apartment amenities: This includes flooring and windows.
-There are certain features, such as walk-in closets, a master suite, and an updated kitchen, that are not easy or inexpensive to put in place.
-Therefore, we advise prioritizing what you really want.
-You may want hardwood floors, but you can install these later, providing it is not against your house rules, and it fits your budget.
+Certain features, such as walk-in closets, a master suite, and an updated kitchen, are not easy or inexpensive to put in place.
+Therefore, we advise prioritizing what you want.
+You may wish to hardwood floors, but you can install these later, providing it is not against your house rules, and it fits your budget.

 - Appliances: If your unit has outdated appliances, remember you can purchase these down the line.

-- Decorating style: Many people are intent on avoiding what they consider a poorly decorated apartment.
+- Decorating style: Many people intend to avoid what they consider a poorly decorated apartment.
 However, many of these, such as painting and removing wallpaper, are quick, easy fixes.

-- Living space: Consider how important the layout is to you.
+- Living space: Consider how great the layout is to you.

 Whenever anyone plans a move to New York City, they tend to be in for some reality checks.
-While making a move tends to be inspiring, searching for the perfect property to live tends to cause some sticker shock, to say the least, whether you are moving in from home or abroad.
-To help you stay strong and bear the brunt of the disappointment before you even start looking for a property, here are a few tips to help you readjust your expectations.
+While making a move tends to be inspiring, searching for the perfect property to live in intends to cause some sticker shock, to say the least, whether you are moving in from home or abroad.
+To help you stay active and bear the brunt of the disappointment before you even start looking for a property, here are some tips to help you readjust your expectations.

-As you prepare for your meeting with a real estate buyer’s broker make a wish list of everything, you desire in a property.
-Be forewarned, however, that many of your desires may not be met.
-If you are serious about buying property in NYC, know that you will likely have to compromise on your vision.
+As you prepare for your meeting with a real estate buyer’s agent, make a wish list of everything you desire in a property.
+Be forewarned, however, that you may not meet many of your desires.
+If you are serious about buying a property in NYC, know that you will likely have to compromise on your vision.

-For example, while many local and foreign buyers are used to having lots of space and some type of yard or garden, these luxuries are rare in New York.
-You will most likely be surprised to know that even exclusive buildings have smaller spaces and fewer outdoor options than many other cities in the world.
+For example, while many local and foreign buyers are used to having lots of space and some yard or garden, these luxuries are rare in New York.
+You will most likely be surprised to know that even exclusive buildings have smaller areas and fewer outdoor options than many other cities.

-Knowing what you want can help your realtor narrow down your list and give you realistic options that fit your broader needs—and your budget.
-If you have always dreamed of having a swimming pool in your building, know that it probably won’t happen because of all the luxury properties in New York, only about a dozen feature swimming pools.
-Being prepared to compromise on unnecessary items like swimming pools will help make your transition to the Big Apple easier.
+Knowing what you want can help your buyer’s agent narrow down your list and give you realistic options that fit your broader needs—and your budget.
+If you have always dreamed of having a swimming pool in your building, know that it probably won’t happen; only about a dozen feature swimming pools.
+Being prepared to compromise on unnecessary home buyer wish list items like swimming pools will help make your transition to the Big Apple easier.

-Also be prepared to compromise on things like size, ceiling height, and even the building itself.
-New York isn’t the most expensive city in the world, but it is up there.
-The price per square foot is much higher than in other places in the country and even the world, so your lifestyle may be slightly altered from the one you are used to.
+New York isn’t the most expensive city globally, but it is there.
+The price per square foot is much higher than in other places in the country and even the world, so you may slightly alter your lifestyle from the one you are used to.
+Also, be prepared to compromise on size, ceiling height, and even the building itself.
 In return for your potentially smaller space, you have the city of New York at your doorstep.

-New York real estate is great for investors because it is a liquid market.
+New York real estate is excellent for investors because it is a liquid market.
 And right now, interest rates are at an all-time low, making it the perfect time to invest.
 While there is a stereotype that foreign investors pay in all-cash, in reality, many foreign investors also take advantage of fixed-rate financing.
-This way, they can lock in the lower rate over the life of the mortgage, something that is unavailable in many other countries.
+They can lock in the lower interest rate, unavailable in many other countries.

 For buyers planning to own the home for five years, make it closer to seven in the current market.
-Your home should match your demands and be sustainable through the trends of the market or a rental yield.
+Your home should match your demands and be sustainable through the market trends or rental yield.

-This means that if you can hold on to a property, you can rent it when you move out, to maintain a profit.
+If you can hold on to a property, you can rent it when you move out to maintain a profit.

 Finding a perfect property isn’t easy, but compromise is the key to getting as close as possible.

-When thinking about your housing needs and wants, it is helpful to write things down, even creating a checklist.
+Thinking about your housing needs and wants helps write things down, even creating a home buyer’s wish list.
 You should not be able to live without the items on your essentials list.
 After that, it is about prioritizing your wants.
-It is not easy to give up certain things you want, but your search may prove frustrating if you do not compromise.
+It is not easy to give up certain things you want; your search may prove frustrating if you do not compromise.